ThomasPark20/ObsidianBackup/Zettelkasten/System Call.md

 - ==conditions== (not necessarily errors) ==that occur during the execution of a program instruction==
 	- e.g. overflow, illegal instructions, illegal address, page faults, system calls.
 - Same as interrupts, sent to a specific ==**exception handler**==

+In both cases, processor stores the cause of this in the *cause* register.
+Both handlers use this code to determine what happened.

+### System Call Software Stack (OS/161 MIPS)

+1. The *application* calls a library wrapper function for the sytem call.
+2. The *library function* executes a ==syscall== instruction causing...
+3. ... the kernel's *exception handler* to run.
+(MIPS uses same routine for both interrupts and exceptions so everything goes to the exception handler)
+	1. creates trap frame to save application program state
+	2. determines that this is a s